-3.8 SIG716G2 Rifle Telescoping Stock
+3.7 SIG M400 Telescoping Stock

-The SIG716G2 Rifle features a 6 position telescoping stock to accommodate different lengths of pull.
-To adjust the stock press the stock latch and slide the stock to the desired position.
+The SIG M400 features a 6 position telescoping stock to accommodate different lengths of pull.
+To adjust the stock press the stock latch and slide the stock to the desired position and release the latch.
 Once the stock is positioned, attempt to push the stock back and forth to ensure the stock latch is engaged.